Noise-Aware Quantum Amplitude Estimation: Noise-Model Experimental Setup

+For each experiment, we fitted three different models: the Gaussian noise model proposed herein; the depolarizing noise model (which is equivalent to the Gaussian noise model with $k_\mu$ set to zero, as shown in Section~\ref{depolsec}); and the Gaussian noise model composed with the amplitude damping channel discussed in Section~\ref{ampdampsec} (where the qubit state that is physically more likely to interact with the environment is specified depending on the particular experiment).

+For the first round of experiments, we used four of IBM's five-qubit machines (Athens, Bogota, Rome and Santiago---all of the five-qubit machines online at the time of the experiments), each of which uses transmon superconducting qubits connected in a line \cite{IBM}.
+For IBM transmon qubits, in the amplitude damping model, the $\ket{0}$ state is mapped to the physical ground state of the system, and the $\ket{1}$ state is mapped to the physical excited state.
+We ran all of the two-qubit QAE circuits for $m$ applications of $Q$ where $m= 0, \dots, 67$.
+This range was set on the basis of preliminary studies to discover the reasonable maximum circuit depths (i.e., before noise becomes overwhelming).
+We ran each circuit for the maximum number of shots allowed at the time, which was 8192.

+For the second round of experiments, we ran shots of the circuit $A_{1}$ on three of IBM's five-qubit machines online at the time of the experiments (Lagos, Nairobi, and Perth), each of which also uses superconducting qubits, but these are instead laid out in the shape of a sideways ``H'' \cite{IBM}.
+We ran 20000 shots of each circuit---the maximum number of shots allowed at the time---and the circuit depths probed were greater than in the first round of IBM experiments, with depths $m= 0, \dots, 80$.

-For the second round of experiments we used Honeywell's H1 trapped-ion quantum computer \cite{honeywell}.
-Owing to the slower gate times, and more restricted device availability, we were only able to run a smaller measurement campaign than that using the IBM devices.
-However, because of the superior quantum volume of the Honeywell machine compared to the IBM devices \cite{honeywellQV}, we were able to confidently run a three qubit circuit, $A_5$, also shown in Fig.~\ref{Acircs}, which prepares the state:
+Finally, for the third and fourth rounds of experiments, we used Quantinuum's H1 trapped-ion quantum computer \cite{honeywell}.
+For Quantinuum's ionic qubits, in the amplitude damping model, the $\ket{0}$ state is mapped to a physical state of the system that is more likely to interact with the environment, and the $\ket{1}$ state is mapped to a physical state of the system that is less likely to interact with the environment.\footnote{This is based on considerations of the H1 device's particular qubit mapping.} Because of the slower gate times and more restricted device availability, we were only able to run a smaller number of shots than when using the IBM devices.
+However, because of the world-leading (at the time of writing) quantum volume of the Quantinuum machine \cite{honeywellQV}, we were able to confidently run a three-qubit circuit, $A_5$, also shown in Fig.~\ref{Acircs}, which prepares the state given in (\ref{A5defeqn}).

-$A_5$ has the same ``periodic'' property as $A_1$ that noiselessly $Q^{m} A_5 \ket{000}$ yields measurement outcome $1$ with certainty on the third qubit when $(m-1) \mod 3 = 0$.
-Experiments were run for $m = 0, 1, \dots 12$, and for each circuit, 1024 shots were performed.
-On a different day, further experiments were run on the Honeywell machine for $m = 0, 1, \dots 13$, and for each circuit, 1500 shots were performed.
-Whilst these numbers of shots are approximately an order of magnitude smaller than in the IBM experiments, it remains acceptable for the argument about neglecting the binomial uncertainty to still hold.
-The two different rounds of experiments on the Honeywell machine are denoted ``(i)'' and ``(ii)'' respectively in the following.
+For the third round of experiments, circuits corresponding to $m = 0, 1, \dots 12$ were run, and for each circuit, 1024 shots were performed.
+This is denoted ``run 1.''
+On a different day, further experiments were run for $m = 0, 1, \dots, 13$, and for each circuit, 1500 shots were performed.
+This is denoted ``run 2.''

+For the fourth round of experiments, the circuit depths probed were much greater, corresponding to $m= 0, \dots, 80$, and 1000 shots of each circuit were performed.
+This is denoted ``run 3.''